MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multi-forest/Configure-a-Multi-Forest-Deployment.md

 author: coreyp
 ---
 # Configure a Multi-Forest Deployment
-This topic describes how to configure a Remote Access multi\-forest deployment in several possible scenarios.
+This topic describes how to configure a Remote Access multi-forest deployment in several possible scenarios.
 All of the scenarios assume that DirectAccess is currently deployed on a single forest called Forest1, and that you are configuring DirectAccess to work with a new forest called Forest2.

 -   [Accessing resources from Forest2](assetId:///79404dbc-1e3d-4524-aad0-3422c56ed31b#AccessForest2)